Hard To Kill (2020): Background

 At Bound for Glory, Impact Wrestling announced Hard To Kill would take place in January 2020, however no specific date or location was announced.
 It was later announced to take place on January 12, 2020, in Dallas, Texas.

 Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.

+In mid-2019, Sami Callihan and his stable Ohio Versus Everything (oVe) began feuding with Tessa Blanchard, initially culminating with Callihan defeating Blanchard at Slammiversary XVII—the first intergender main event of a wrestling pay-per-view.
+After Callihan and Blanchard won the Mashup Tournament, Callihan defeated Blanchard at Bound for Glory to become the number-one contender for the Impact World Championship.
+After losing to the defending champion Brian Cage at Unbreakable, the pair fought two rematches: Cage retained the title in a steel cage match on the following episode of Impact Wrestling, but Callihan would defeat Cage at Turning Point to become the new champion.
+On the November 19, 2019 episode of Impact Wrestling, Blanchard defeated Cage as the final participant in a gauntlet match, becoming the number-one contender for the Impact World Championship.

 Rich Swann was originally going to compete against the North with his partner Willie Mack, but he suffered an ankle injury two nights before at Bash at the Brewery 2.
 Doctors decided to not allow him to compete.
 Brian Cage also suffered a torn bicep in the weeks leading up to the show and was also unable to compete in an official match.
 Daga took his place to wrestle Rob Van Dam.